nitaybz/homebridge-tado-ac/README.md

     - Temperature Unit
     - Swing
     - Rotation Speeds
-7. Humidity sensor as a seperated accessory
+7. Humidity sensor as a seperated accessory.
-8. Much faster status update - makes the accessories load much faster in Home app
+8. Much faster status update - makes the accessories load much faster in Home app.
 9. Easy config - Only username and password are required now to enjoy all features.

-**from version 2.1:**

-10. Outside Temperature support
+10. Outside Temperature support.
-11. Solar Intensity support
+11. Solar Intensity support.
 12. Occupancy Sensors.